-Step 1.
+- Step 1.
 Install all hardware components (host computers, storage subsystems, and cables) that you want to connect to the network.
-You might need to refer to the installation guides specific to the hardware components.

-- Step 2.
+You might need to refer to the installation guides specific to the hardware components. - Step 2.
 Establish a naming convention for the storage subsystems connected to the network.
-Refer to "Naming the storage subsystems" on page 22 for more information. - Step 3.
-Record the storage subsystem names and management types in Table 13 on page 55.
-An example of a completed information record is shown in Table 9. - Note: Throughout the remaining steps, you will need to return to Table 13 on page 55 to record information such as hardware Ethernet addresses and IP addresses. - Step 4.
-(For a direct-managed system only) Determine the hardware Ethernet address for each controller in storage subsystems connected to the network.
-Refer to "Identifying the hardware Ethernet MAC address for each controller" on page 22 for more information. - Step 5.
+Refer to "Naming the storage subsystems" on page 24 for more information. - Step 3.
+Record the storage subsystem names and management types in Table 14 on page 61.
+An example of a completed information record is shown in Table 10 on page 24. - Note: Throughout the remaining steps, you will need to return to Table 14 on page 61 to record information such as hardware Ethernet addresses and IP addresses. - Step 4.
+(For a direct-managed system only) Determine the hardware Ethernet address for each controller in storage subsystems that are connected to the network.
+Refer to "Identifying the hardware Ethernet MAC address for each controller" on page 25 for more information.

+Step 5.
 Obtain the following information from the network administrator.